 - A. Minimum size: Sixteen inches (16"). - B. Seasons and possession limits: - 1.
 June 1 through June 30: One hundred (100) pounds per vessel per calendar day. - 2.
 August 7 through November 8: One hundred (100) pounds per vessel per calendar day. - 3.
 At all other times, the possession limit is one hundred (100) pounds per vessel per calendar day as bycatch only with an equivalent poundage of other species required to be on board the vessel.
-Provided, however, that the commercial hook and line fishery is not permitted a bycatch allowance. - C. For directed trawl operations, cod end mesh size must be $\geq$ 4.5" diamond or 4.0" square.
+Provided, however, that the commercial hook and line fishery is not permitted a bycatch allowance. - C. For directed trawl operations, cod end mesh size must be $\geq$ four and one-half inches (4.5") diamond or four inch (4.0") square.